Clarence A. Martin: Buna-Guna

-Eichelberger relieved Harding and all regimental commanders for lack of aggresivness and progress on December 3, 1942, and Martin was chosen as Commanding officer of division's 128th Infantry Regiment, relieving Colonel J. Tracy Hale.
-He was also given additional duty as Commanding officer of Warren Force and began with the reorganization of his unit.
+Eichelberger relieved Harding, the 32nd's CG, along with all three of the division's infantry regimental commanders for a perceived lack of aggresivness, as well as a lack of progress, on December 3, and Martin was chosen as commanding officer (CO) of the division's 128th Infantry Regiment, relieving Colonel J. Tracy Hale.
+He was also given the additional duty as CO of Warren Force.
+He immediately began with the reorganization of his new unit.

-Following an airstrike of six A-20's, and a brief artillery preparation, Martin led his task force in attack against Japanese positions on December 5, but well organized enemy units repelled Warren Force.
-Martin and his unit then remained at the positions until Christmas Day of 1942 and then resumed their attack in early morning.
-However Warren Force's advance was soon halted by strong Japanese resistance and Martin sent a detachment from his regiment for reconnaissance of nearby swamp are to find a way around the enemy's right flank.
-Upon receiving report that the swamp was impenetrable, Martin decided to personally explore the area to find a way through.
-He finally find a way through and the detachment was able to penetrate into the enemy's rear, but Martin wasn't able to get reinforcements over there until after dark.
+Following an airstrike of six A-20's, and a brief artillery preparation, Martin led his task force in an attack against Japanese positions on December 5, but well organized enemy units repelled Warren Force.
+Martin and his unit then remained at the positions until Christmas Day 1942 and then resumed their attack in the early morning.
+However, Warren Force's advance was soon halted by strong Japanese resistance and Martin sent a detachment from his regiment to reconnoitre a nearby swamp, the intention being to find a way around the enemy's right flank.
+Upon receiving a report that the swamp was impenetrable, Martin decided to personally explore the area to find a way through.
+He managed to do so and the detachment was able to penetrate into the enemy's rear, but Martin wasn't able to get reinforcements over there until after dark.

-After the reinforcements has arrived, Martin decided to climb a tall tree that overlooked the Japanese positions to get a better bead on enemy troops lurking in the tall grass immediately to his front.
+After the reinforcements has arrived, Martin decided to climb a tall tree that overlooked the Japanese positions to get a better view on the enemy troops lurking in the tall grass immediately to his front.
 From this vantage point he killed several of them with a rifle.
-Warren Force then participated in the bitter fighting against fanatical Japanese resistance until the end of January 1943, when Buna was declared secured.
-For his service on Buna-Guna, Martin received Distinguished Service Cross, the second highest military decorations of the United States for bravery in combat.
+Warren Force then participated in some bitter fighting against fanatical Japanese resistance, which lasted until the end of January 1943, when Buna was declared secure.
+For his impressive service on Buna-Guna, Martin received the Distinguished Service Cross (DSC), the second highest military decoration in the United States Armed Forces for bravery in combat.
 He also received the Combat Infantryman Badge, an honor he was most proud of.